This is truly a wonderful, no-canning skills needed recipe for Bread and Butter Pickles.

 When I was little (old enough to stay by myself), I’d sometimes hang out at my Dad’s house in the summers while he he went off to work.
 Lunchtime would roll around and I’d open his refrigerator to see what sorts of things a Dad keeps in there.
 Sweet pickles and American cheese were always to be found.
 Yes, I like all varieties of pickles, and (gasp!)
 I like American cheese too.
 I discovered the joy of eating them together.

 But before I gross you out too much, I must share with you my first experience with pickling: Bread and Butter Pickles

 Although sweet pickles are my favorite, bread and butter pickles run a close second.
 Their sweet and tangy crunch are pretty irresistible.

-Here’s how you make them: start with pickling cucumbers.
+Start with buying some pickling cucumbers.
 They’re smaller than a salad cucumber.
-Your market should carry them, and this time of year you’ll find them at farmer’s markets too.
+Your market should carry them, and in the summer months you’ll find them at farmer’s markets too.